Hire Backend Developers

 - Excellent knowledge of storage systems, storage management, high availability, and clustering.

-- Experience with or certification as a Scrum master is preferred.
+- Experience with or accreditation as a Scrum master is preferred.

 - You like working in a collaborative atmosphere that employs agile approaches to foster innovative design thinking.